Simple Deterministic Approximation for Submodular Multiple Knapsack Problem: Conclusion

 \section{Conclusion}

-In this paper, we present a $(1-1/e-\epsilon)$ deterministic algorithm for SMKP.
-Our result shows an interesting connection between SMKP and submodular maximization over a partition matroid with large cardinality.
-Besides, the tight deterministic algorithm for the latter problem may be of independent interest.
+In this paper, we present a deterministic $(1-e^{-1}-\epsilon)$-approximation algorithm for SMKP.
+Our algorithm is inspired by the viewpoint regarding SMKP instances as exponential-size instances of submodular maximization subject to a cardinality or partition matroid constraint.
+Thus our algorithm is conceptually much simpler than that of Fairstein et al.~\cite{FairsteinKNRS20}.

-Derandomization for submodular function maximization problem is one of the fascinating topics in the field, while there are only very rare deterministic algorithms for non-trivial constraints in recent years.
-Our work contributes another vivid instance to this line of research, giving evidence that randomness might be unnecessary.

-There still remains other constraints under which the known algorithms may be derandomized.
-We have solved partition matroids with large cardinality.
-But for standard partition matroids, it remains unknown if there is a tight deterministic algorithm.
-For SMLC, no deterministic algorithm is known even for $d=2$.
-As shown in \cite{FairsteinKNRS20}, SMKP has a deep connection with SMLC.
-It is possible that our deterministic algorithm for SMKP can be generalized to solve SMLC.